Creamy Butternut Squash Soup

-The first time I made soup with a butternut squash, my husband took one bite and pushed his bowl away.
+The first time I made butternut squash soup, my husband took one bite and pushed his bowl away.
 I, however, at least ate mine.
-Though it wasn’t that good (shhhh…I told him it tasted fine and to ‘just eat it’!)
+Though it wasn’t very good (shhhh…I told him it tasted fine and to ‘just eat it’!).

 I couldn’t let it go though.
 I knew it was supposed to taste good, and I wanted to really like it.
-And after a few variations, I finally hit the nail on the head!
-Even my husband liked the taste, though in his words “It needs something.
+And after a few variations, I finally hit the nail on the head! (we’ve found we really don’t care for the recipes that use apples with the squash) Even my husband liked the taste, though in his words “It needs something.
 Something to chew“, and proceeded to add broccoli to his.
-So obviously he isn’t big on blended soups!
+So obviously he isn’t big on blended side soups!

 This creamy soup is flavorful without overpowering any dish you serve it with.
-You can also use an immersion blender if you prefer a chunkier soup, or add in more broth if you like it thinner.
+If you prefer a chunkier soup blend only half the soup and add the cream cheese to the blended portion before adding it back to the pot.
+Add in more broth if you like it thinner.

 - 2 Tbsp butter